OpenLiturgy/metrical-psalter/023/the-king-of-love-my-shepherd-is.md

 ---

-The King of love my shepherd is,
+The King of love my shep -- herd is,
-whose goodness faileth never.
+whose good -- ness fail -- eth nev -- er.
-I nothing lack if I am his,
+I no -- thing lack if I am his,
-and he is mine forever.
+and he is mine for -- ev -- er.

-Where streams of living water flow,
+Where streams of liv -- ing wat -- er flow,
-my ransomed soul he leadeth;
+my ran -- somed soul he lead -- eth;
-and where the verdant pastures grow,
+and where the ver -- dant pas -- tures grow,
-with food celestial feedeth.
+with food ce -- les -- tial feed -- eth.

-Perverse and foolish, oft I strayed,
+Per -- verse and fool -- ish, oft I strayed,
 but yet in love he sought me;
-and on his shoulder gently laid,
+and on his shoul -- der gent -- ly laid,
-and home, rejoicing, brought me.
+and home, re -- joic -- ing, brought me.

 In death's dark vale I fear no ill,
-with thee, dear Lord, beside me;
+with thee, dear Lord, be -- side me;
-thy rod and staff my comfort still,
+thy rod and staff my com -- fort still,
-thy cross before to guide me.
+thy cross be -- fore to guide me.

-Thou spreadst a table in my sight;
+Thou spreadst a ta -- ble in my sight;
-thy unction grace bestoweth;
+thy unc -- tion grace be -- stow -- eth;
-and oh, what transport of delight
+and oh, what trans -- port of de -- light
-from thy pure chalice floweth!
+from thy pure chal -- ice flow -- eth!

 And so through all the length of days,
-thy goodness faileth never;
+thy good -- ness fail -- eth nev -- er;
-Good Shepherd, may I sing thy praise
+Good Shep -- herd, may I sing thy praise
-within thy house forever.
+with -- in thy house for -- ev -- er.